 Over the past year or so I’ve spent a lot of time focusing on building my blog and Instagram brand.
 In doing so I’ve used plenty of different software, apps, cameras, and accessories.
 Some with success and others not so much.
-In this post, I’ll be going over what I’ve found the be the best travel blogging gear for me.
-I’ll also share my Camera and tech list for 2020 and beyond.
+In this post, I’ll be going over what I’ve found the be the best travel blogging gear for me since i started my journey a few years ago.
+I’ll share my go to Camera for blogging as well as my best budget gear for creators in 2022 and beyond.

 Whether you have 200,000 page views a month or you’re just starting out, being a travel blogger requires you to take pride in the content you create and the photos you take.
 It’s important to have professional gear that’s portable and easy to carry around!